4 Texas Adoption Laws Every Parent Should Know

 Any prospective parent hoping to adopt must be approved by a Texas adoption home study.
 This includes Texas criminal background checks, home visits, interviews and more.

 Although adoption laws in Texas allow most anyone to adopt, hopeful adoptive parents will have to meet the individual adoption requirements of the professional they want to work with, as well as the requirements for the type of adoption they’re pursuing, whether that’s international, domestic, or foster care adoption in Texas.
 You can learn more about Texas adoption requirements here.

 Who Can Be Adopted in Texas?

 A minor’s parents must have their parental rights terminated before the child can be adopted in Texas.

 Voluntary termination of parental rights occurs when an expectant mother makes an adoption plan for her baby with an adoption agency.
 According to Texas adoption laws, she must wait at least 48 hours after the birth in order to give her consent, and then her consent must be signed by two witnesses and verified before a person authorized to take oaths.
 Birth fathers may give their consent to adoption in Texas at any point before the child is born.

+In adoption, “advertising” is used to help prospective birth parents and adoptive families find each other.
 It is illegal in Texas for adoptive and birth parents to advertise in regards to adoption.
 Only adoption professionals may advertise in Texas on behalf of birth and adoptive families.